GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (131) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to either grant the attack a +2 bonus for the purpose of inflicting a critical hit or increase the range by 5 yards.

 **Critical Failure**: You attempt to form the atack but it fails.
 You receive spell sickness equal to half of the spell's tier (minimum 1).

+#### Burning Mote

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Range**: 15 yards

+**Effect**: You fling a sparkling mote in a straight line at a point within range.
+Upon impact, a burst of flames in every color explodes out in a 5 yard semifan in a direction of your choice, inflicting a fire attack against anything caught therein.
+When you cast the spell, you may choose whether critical hits are treated as fire or radiant attacks.

+A critical success with the spell check increases the length of the fan by a number of feet equal to your [Magic] bonus.

+**At Higher Tiers**: Each tier beyond minimum can increase the range by 3 yards or the length of the fan by 1 yard.

+**Critical Failure**: You throw the mote but it bounces and returns to you, inflicting a fire attack against you with a +1 bonus for the purpose of inflicting a critical hit per tier of the spell.
+A critical hit against you is treated as both a fire and a radiant critical hit.

 ### C (5